 - 39. Student progression will be considered at the end of each term, including the summer term for Accelerated Degree students.
 The main progression point will be at the end of each stage of study.
 However, interim progression decisions may be taken where a student has failed to engage or does not have the academic prerequisites to continue.
 Students who have received grades of NS in all modules in a term will normally be required to withdraw. - 40.
 The Student Progress Panel oversees student progression.
 A student has the right to appeal against a decision of the Student Progress Panel, in line with the Academic AppealsProcedure. - 41.
 Standard progression at the end of a stage of full-time study is completion of 120 credits with passing grades.
 Such students will be eligible to proceed to the next stage of the degree programme.
-Students progressing from stage 3 of the BEng/MEng programme require passing grades in 120 credits in stage 3, with a stage GPA of at least C+. - 42.
-Students who have passed 100 credits of a stage will be permitted to proceed to the next stage, but will be required to take the failed module, or an agreed substitute module, in the next academic year as a carried module, unless the failed module is a prerequisite that must be passed in order to progress to the next stage. - 43.
-Students who have passed at least 60 credits, but fewer than 100 credits of a stage, or who have failed a prerequisite module, will be required, if eligible, to undertake repeat study in the following year in order to retake the modules in which they have not achieved a passing grade, or to take agreed substitute modules. - 44.
+Students progressing from stage 3 of an integrated Master's degree programme require passing grades in 120 credits in stage 3, with a stage GPA of at least 2.5.
+Students in stage 4 of the MSci programme must maintain a stage GPA of at least 2.5 to progress to stage 5. - 42.
+Students who have passed 100 credits of a stage will be permitted to proceed to the next stage, but will be required to take the failed module, or an agreed substitute module, in the next academic year as a carried module, unless the failed module is a prerequisite that must be passed in order to progress to the next stage.
+Students may not progress to stage 5 of an integrated Master's programme carrying failed modules. - 43.
+Students who have passed at least 60 credits, but fewer than 100 credits of a stage, or who have failed a prerequisite module, will be required, if eligible, to undertake repeat study in the following year in order to retake the modules in which they have not achieved a passing grade, or to take agreed substitute modules.
+Students who undertake repeat study in stage 4 may not progress to stage 5 of an integrated Master's programme. - 44.
 Students who have passed fewer than 60 credits of a stage will normally be required to withdraw from study. - 45.
 Those following a degree programme on a part-time basis will progress from one stage to the next on the same basis as above, will be expected to pass at least half the credit for which they have registered in each academic year, and must be able to complete within the maximum period of study.